pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 #### Generic Parameters

-_"Generic parameters"_ broadly refers to generic type parameters, generic lifetime parameters, and generic const parameters.
-Since all of those are a mouthful to say people commonly abbreviate them to _"generic types"_, _"lifetimes"_, and _"generic consts"_.
-Since generic consts are not used in any of the standard library traits we'll be covering they're outside the scope of this article.
+The term _"generic parameters"_ broadly refers to generic type parameters, generic lifetime parameters, and generic const parameters.
+Since all of those are a mouthful to say, people commonly abbreviate them to _"generic types"_, _"lifetimes"_, and _"generic consts"_.
+Since generic consts are not used in any of the standard library traits we'll be covering, they're outside the scope of this article.

 We can generalize a trait declaration using parameters: